 New York, NY: While the cost of living is quite expensive, The Big Apple is arguably one of the countries’ most opportune cities.
+It’s a place where if you are willing to hang in for the long-haul you can find a purpose of investment.
 It’s a hub for virtually every industry!
-Fast paced and ever-changing, NYC is perfect for those who love to constantly be on the move and in the mix of things.
+Fast-paced and ever-changing, NYC is perfect for those who love to constantly be on the move and in the mix of things.

 As one of the world’s biggest fashion capitals, aspiring fashion designers and models will be able to find their stride here.